 With more than 815,000 lawsuits filed 2018, it is safe to say New Jersey’s legal system is robust.
 503,600 of these cases were civil, and a large number of those were for personal injuries.
 Loss of consortium claims, however, made up only a small percentage of the total number.
-That is likely because many people are scratching their heads and asking, “What is loss of consortium?”
-After learning what it is, they then ask, “Can you sue for Complete and free bodybuilding guide where to buy test e online getting back into shape before summer: 10 strength training exercises. loss of consortium?”
+That is likely because many people are scratching their heads and asking, “What is it?”
+After learning what it is, they then ask, “Can you sue for Complete and free bodybuilding guide where to buy test e online getting back into shape before summer: 10 strength training exercises. it?”
 You are in luck because the experienced team at Rossetti & DeVoto, PC is here today to answer these questions and help you understand your rights as a New Jersey resident.

 What is Loss of Consortium?

 Although it may sound like something from corporate law, loss of consortium is actually related to personal injury cases.
-So, what is loss of consortium?
+So, what is it actually?
 It is a type of claim filed against the defendant in personal injury cases.
 If one spouse has been seriously injured, then the non-injured spouse may be entitled to consortium damages.
-This is based on the concept that the injured spouse can no longer provide marital duties to the non-injured spouse and/or that the non-injured spouse has to endure additional obligations that did not exist before the injury.
-New Jersey law defines loss of consortium as a “loss of comfort, society, and marital relations.
+This is based on the concept that the injured spouse can no longer provide marital duties to the non-injured spouse.
+And/or that the non-injured spouse has to endure additional obligations that did not exist before the injury.
+New Jersey law defines it as a “loss of comfort, society, and marital relations.

 Loss of consortium claims can be caused by any injury to a spouse, but often, juries only award loss of consortium damages in cases of serious personal injuries including paralysis, amputation, significant scarring, burns, and other injuries resulting in constant pain.